clvLabs/batukeitor/resources/docs/features.md

 * Very simple section/score editor.
 * No possibility to save scores in the current editor.
 * Only one combination of sections (song) per score is allowed.
-* Only one track per instrument is allowed.
 * No time/volume dynamics available in scores.

 #### About the editor limitations